chobbledotcom/chobble-site/src/examples/blue-pits.md

 - Valuable backlink for our business

 ## Open Source
-As with all our projects, the complete source code is available under the GPL license, helping other charities and developers learn from our work.
+As with all our projects, the complete source code [is available](https://git.chobble.com/hosted-by-chobble/blue-pits) under the AGPL license, helping other charities and developers learn from our work.